sangkilc/ICSE-2020-SV-Handbook/README.md

 - `T1`: Live casting starts
     * SV0, SV1, SV2 (one SV per each parallel session)
-        - Monitor questions in Slack and Slido.
-        - For each talk, summarize questions and pass them to the session chair via Slack.
+        - Clean up Slido questions before each talk begins.
+        - Monitor both Slack and Slido, and check if there is any question from Slack, which is not added to Slido.
+If so, add it to Slido.
+        - Clean up Slido questions whenever they are answered by the speaker.
         - Monitor the time of each talk and let the session chair know if the talk goes too long.
     * SV3, SV4, SV5